-A well rounded team will have a positive impact.
-Collaboration, proper communication skills, empathy, and understanding the working culture are key elements to the perfect workplace.
+A well-rounded team will have a positive impact.
+Collaboration, proper communication skills, empathy, and understanding of the working culture are key elements of the perfect workplace.

-A simple survey can inform you on the current status of your team, and what improvements are needed for better performance.
+A simple employee satisfaction survey can inform you of the current status of your team and what improvements are needed for better performance.

 3. Career Training

 A company is the faithful mirror of its employees.
 If they are content with the same routine, the business stagnates.
 Use the survey to understand what other skills your team needs to get better at what they do.